jmason86/Serial_Reader_Pyside_Qt/README.md

 pyuic -x ui_mainWindow.ui -o ui_mainWindow.py
 (or pyuic4 or pyuic5, whatever you have).
 You should never manually edit the code in the .ui or corresponding .py because it will be overwritten when you edit with Qt Designer/Creator.

+The Xcode project here is just a convenience to organize the .py files.
+You can edit the .py files in any text editor or IDE of your choosing.